dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 * Make sure you have a [DNN Tracker account](https://dnntracker.atlassian.net/secure/Signup!default.jspa)
 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * [Submit a ticket](https://dnntracker.atlassian.net/secure/CreateIssue!default.jspa) for your issue, assuming one does not already exist.
+You should assign yourself to the issue and click 'start progress' to indicate that the issue is underway.
+After review, if the pull request is accepted, we will mark the issue as resolved and assign it to a release so it can be QA'ed.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub